-All five schools have been provided with DJI Phantom quad-rotor UAV’s, as well as GoPro cameras, GPS tracking devices, and smaller and simpler UAV's use for flight training.
+All five schools have been provided with quad-rotor and hexcopter UAV’s, as well as GoPro cameras, GPS tracking devices, and smaller and simpler UAV's use for flight training.
 During the academic year, students – under the instruction of both local and remote Upward Bound personnel – take part in learning activities centered around the UAV’s, including guest speakers, “virtual field trips,” and other instruction delivered via videoconference.
 These activities are structured into a "UAV Challenge Series," a set of UAV building and operation activities.
-As students progress through the series, they develop more advanced skills in UAV-building and operation, which they in turn use to accomplish higher - level challenges.
-As they gain experience with the UAV’s, students will take part in hands-on simulations of sophisticated operations, such as search-and-rescues or charting sea ice.
+As students progress through the series, they develop more advanced skills in UAV building and operation, which they in turn use to accomplish higher-level challenges.
+As they gain experience with the UAV’s, students take part in hands-on simulations of sophisticated operations, such as search-and-rescues or charting sea ice.

-Each school year will culminate in a large-scale mapping project, which will be chosen and designed based on students' and community members’ input.
+These activities will culminate in a large-scale mapping project, which will be chosen and designed based on students' and community members’ input.
 Projects under development will examine flood patterns in Seward, mathane release near Chefornak, dangerous ice conditions around Bethel, and coastal erosion at Shishmaref.
 Students will present their project results at community meetings and other events, including a UAF workshop in summer 2016.
 With professional supervision, students will also create a series of videos describing stages of the project.

-The first phase of the project began in spring 2014 and involved 12 students in Shishmaref High School.
+The first phase of the project began in spring 2014 and involved 12 students at Shishmaref High School.
 The first cohort of students in the program, consisting of 16 students from four of the communities, began their Upward Bound summer studies in June 2014.
 In summer 2015 18 more students took part in the program, with two-thirds focused on UAV's and the other third concentrating on GIS mapping.